Nuclear structure

 Understanding the structure of the atomic nucleus is one of the central challenges in nuclear physics.

 Models

+The cluster model

+The cluster model describes the nucleus as a molecule-like collection of proton-neutron groups (e.g., alpha particles) with one or more valence neutrons occupying molecular orbitals.

 The liquid drop model

 The liquid drop model is one of the first models of nuclear structure, proposed by Carl Friedrich von Weizsäcker in 1935.
 It describes the nucleus as a semiclassical fluid made up of neutrons and protons, with an internal repulsive electrostatic force proportional to the number of protons.
 The quantum mechanical nature of these particles appears via the Pauli exclusion principle, which states that no two nucleons of the same kind can be at the same state.
 Thus the fluid is actually what is known as a Fermi liquid.